kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 application more available despite bugs.

-A common pattern for liveness probes is to use the same low-cost HTTP endpoint as for readiness probes, but with a higher failureThreshold.
+A common pattern for liveness probes is to use the same low-cost HTTP endpoint as for readiness probes, but with a higher failure threshold.
 This ensures that the pod is observed as not-ready for some period of time before it is hard killed.

 The kubelet uses readiness probes to know when a container is ready to start